California Cannabis Licensing

 The DCC works directly with the Cannabis Advisory Committee, a group of twenty-two people appointed to advise on the development of standards and regulations.

-The DCC is responsible for processing of all licenses for commercial cannabis businesses including cultivation, manufacturing, distribution, testing laboratories, retail and cannabis events.
-It is also responsible for the implementation of the California Cannabis Track and Trace System (CCTT) to track the movement of all commercial cannabis from seed-to-sale.
-For a comprehensive description of the CCTT see California Cannabis Track and Trace System.
+The DCC is responsible for the processing of all licenses for commercial cannabis businesses including cultivation, manufacturing, distribution, testing laboratories, retail and cannabis events.
+It is also responsible for the implementation of the California Cannabis Track and Trace System to track the movement of all commercial cannabis from seed-to-sale.

+Local cannabis laws and regulations vary.
 A local (city or county) cannabis license is a prerequisite to obtaining a California state cannabis license.
-Most cities and counties still ban cannabis businesses, but many welcome cannabis businesses.
-Local cannabis laws and regulations vary.
+Most cities and counties still ban cannabis businesses, but many welcome them.

 Wondering which city or county to expand to next, or to start your cannabis business?
 We provide insight on local jurisdiction opportunities that fit your business strategy, and guidance on the licensing process including assistance with applications for permits and licenses.